 One of the most fun parts of a wedding is the dancing.
 Having a good time on the dance-floor is one of the things that your guests will talk about and remember.
 With a little planning, some rehearsal and maybe a bit of choreography, you and your fiancé can pull off an entertaining show for all of your guests.
 Pick something that has meaning to the both of you and get on your dancing shoes!
-Here is our list of dance ideas for wedding.
+Here is our list of 5 creative dance ideas for your wedding.

 IN THIS ARTICLE